Kong/docs.konghq.com/src/gateway/plan-and-deploy/security/db-encryption.md

 For all other nodes, the generated key will be automatically distributed within a few seconds.

 Note that encryption keys are held _only_ in memory, and do not persist past a restart of the Kong process (e.g., running `kong restart`).
-Because of this limitation, you must export the keyring following its initialization.
+Because of this limitation, you must [recover](#recover-the-keyring) or [import](#import-the-keyring) the keyring following initialization.
 Otherwise, if all Kong nodes in a cluster restart simultaneously, any sensitive fields written with the keyring become unrecoverable.
 Key material still persists after a soft reload of Kong (i.e., `kong reload`).

 ### Verify the Cluster Keyring